 Nery Santaella from Art for Impact in the "Laboratorio de Arepas" (Arepas Lab), a Sci-fi themed cooking show using pop culture to hold humorous cultural discussions between Colombians and Venezuelans to deter xenophobia, while discussing shared history, culture, and gastronomy.

 “In a group of people that don’t know you are Venezuelan, there’s a subtle xenophobia of ‘everything is worse since Venezuelans are here,’” said Santaella.
 “We’re teaching that you shouldn’t get mad about it; instead, be in a place of empathy and be open to dialogue.
 If you close up and get offended right away, we’re not going to solve this.”

-These two organizations and seven others will receive $1.8 million in awards to scale their solutions through the BetterTogether/JuntosEsMejor Challenge.
+These two organizations and 17 others have received more than $5.45 million in awards to scale their solutions through the BetterTogether/JuntosEsMejor Challenge.
 The Challenge is a partnership of the U.S. Agency for International Development (USAID) and the Inter-American Development Bank (IDB) and is implemented by Resonance through the USAID Catalyst project.

 “The Resonance USAID Catalyst project team is excited to support these innovators in growing and expanding their impact across the region in support of Venezuelan migrants and the communities hosting them,” said Catalyst’s Chief of Party, Stephen Rahaim.
 “We look forward to sharing more great stories from these and other innovators across the portfolio in the coming months.”

-Read more about all nine winners and their innovative approaches on the JuntosEsMejor Challenge website.
+Read more about all 19 winners and their innovative approaches on the JuntosEsMejor Challenge website.